jujulie-exe/jujulie-exe/README.md

 - 👋 Hi, I’m @jujulie-exe
-- 👀 I’m interested in coding C/C++, Computer visualization
+- 👀 I’m interested in coding C/C++, CV
 - 🌱 I’m currently learning at 42 Belgium (42 school)
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me IG #jujulie.exe